Defining your Homeschooling Goals

 • How would you define success in the learning process?

-Reflect on Your Child’s Needs and Interests
+Consider Your Child’s Strengths, Challenges, and Interests

-Each child learns differently.
+Every child learns differently.
 (See article, “How Children Learn.”)

 Take into account:

 Personalized goals help your child stay engaged and feel seen and supported.
+(See the article “Preventing Your Student from Becoming Overwhelmed.”)

 Ready to Begin Your Homeschooling Journey?